Optimal Aggregation Strategies for Social Learning over Graphs: Problem setting

+\emph{Motivating example \cite{Nedic:2017bg}:} Consider a distributed source localization problem, where a network of $N$ agents receives noisy measurements of the distance to the source.
+Specifically, the private signal $\bm{\xi}_{k,i}$ received by agent $k$ at time instant $i$ is expressed as

+where ${\sf d}_{k,i}$ denotes the distance between agent $k$ and the target measured at time instant $i$, and $\bm{n}_{k,i}$ is some zero-mean Gaussian noise.
+In the stationary environment where the target is assumed to be static, ${\sf d}_{k,i}$ is a constant for each agent $k$.
+The geographic region is partitioned into a collection of $H$ disjoint areas, and the hypothesis space $\Theta$ include all these possible locations.
+Each agent $k$ constructs likelihood functions $\{L_k(\cdot|\theta)\}$ based on its sensor model.
+In principle, each agent could estimate its distance to the target from its local observations.
+However, their information is not enough to arrive at the coordinates for the target, since each agent can only conclude that the target lies on a circle of radius ${\sf d}_{k,i}$ around it.
+To achieve the goal of source localization, the agents would need to cooperate with each other.

-In the adaptive social learning algorithm of \cite{Bordignon:2020wx}, in order to infer the true state $\theta_1$, each agent $k$ holds a local belief vector $\bm{\mu}_{k,i}$ that represents a pmf over the set of hypotheses $\Theta$.
-Each component $\bm{\mu}_{k,i}(\theta)$ represents the confidence of agent $k$ at time instant $i$ that $\theta$ is the true state.
-The belief vector is updated with the continuous flow of information in the network through an adaptation step and a combination step.
-More specifically, at each time instant $i$, each agent $k$ receives a new signal $\bm{\xi}_{k,i}$ and uses it to compute an intermediate belief vector $\bm{\psi}_{k,i}$.
-The weights assigned to the past and new information for constructing $\bm{\psi}_{k,i}$ are controlled through a small positive parameter $\delta$.
-After this adaptation step, agent $k$ aggregates the intermediate beliefs of its neighbors in a log-linear manner to update its local belief vector $\bm{\mu}_{k,i}$.
-Formally, the adaptation and combination steps of the ASL algorithm are described by \cite{Bordignon:2020wx}:
+In social learning solutions, each agent $k$ holds a local belief vector $\bm{\mu}_{k,i}$ that represents a pmf over the set of hypotheses $\Theta$.
+Each component $\bm{\mu}_{k,i}(\theta)$ indicates the confidence of agent $k$ at time instant $i$ that $\theta$ is the true state of nature.
+In the context of source localization, $\bm{\mu}_{k,i}(\theta)$ denotes the agent $k$'s estimate of the probability that the target is located in area $\theta$.
+The belief vector is updated through the continuous flow of information in the network through an adaptation step and a combination step.
+More specifically, at each time instant $i$, agent $k$ receives a new signal $\bm{\xi}_{k,i}$ and uses it to compute an intermediate belief vector $\bm{\psi}_{k,i}$.
+In the \emph{non-adaptive }learning scenario, the Bayes rule is employed, which computes $\bm{\psi}_{k,i}$ according to

+for each $\theta\in\Theta$.
+Eq. \eqref{eq: Bayes update} describes how the agents refine their estimates of the target's location with the latest measurement in the source localization example.
+After this adaptation step, agent $k$ aggregates the intermediate beliefs of its neighbors following a certain pooling protocol in order to update the local belief vector $\bm{\mu}_{k,i}$.
+Different protocols for belief aggregation lead to various social learning algorithms in the literature \cite{Jadbabaie:2012ii,Zhao:2013wa,Salami:2017jf,Lalitha:2018ej,Nedic:2017bg,Hare2021General,Matta2020Interplay,shi2020distributed,Mitra:2020fi}.
+Examples of useful pooling rules appear in \cite{koliander2022fusion}.
+Next, we describe one fusion rule in the context of non-stationary environments.